mnubo/smartobjects-android-client/README.md

 signed in.

-Using only your client credentials (_CONSUMER\_KEY_ and _CONSUMER\_SECRET_), you can only use the ClientOperations and AuthenticationOperations interfaces, anything else would raise Unauthorized Exception.
+Using only your client credentials (_CONSUMER\_KEY_ and _CONSUMER\_SECRET_), you can only use the ClientOperations and AuthenticationOperations interfaces, anything else will raise Unauthorized Exception.

 To use the Mnubo's SDK, you must have a `MnuboApi` object.
-The `MnuboApi` is used to perform all the operations in your activities.
-If a User connection (based on a user token, grant\_type=password) is available, it will be used, otherwise, a client connection (based on a client token, grant\_type=client\_credentials).
+The `MnuboApi` is used to perform all the operations.
+If a User connection (based on a user token, grant\_type=password) is available, it will be used, otherwise, a client connection (based on a client token, grant\_type=client\_credentials) will be.

-To get the `MnuboApi` object, use this :
+To get the `MnuboApi` object, use this (after initialization) :

 ```
     MnuboApi mnuboApi = Mnubo.getApi();